PrasannaAdiga/spring-cloud-with-netflix/README.md

                   .description("<p>Provides list of REST APIs for User Account</p>") .title("API documentation for Account Service").version("1.0.0")).servers(servers);
       }
     ```
+  - If spring security is added, by default user needs to enter a username and password to access this swagger ui.
+To disable this we can use the following configurations in to WebSecurityConfigurerAdapter class.
+    ```
+        .antMatchers("/v3/api-docs/**", "/swagger-ui/**", "/swagger-ui.html").permitAll()
+    ```
+  - Also, If we need to enable 'Authorize' button to appear in the swagger UI, we need to use the below configurations:
+    ```
+        @Configuration
+        @SecurityScheme(
+                name = "BasicAuth", //We can also setup BearerAuth type = SecuritySchemeType.HTTP,
+                scheme = "basic"
+        )
+        public class OpenAPIDocsConfig { ... }
+    ```
+  - And then in each API where we need to restrict the APIs call through Swagger, need to add the below configuration:
+    ```
+        @Operation(security = @SecurityRequirement(name = "BasicAuth")
+    ```
   - To generate the json format of swagger document through gradle add the below plugins, gradle configurations and then run the command 'gradle clean generateOpenApiDocs'.
 Later this json file can be imported to Swagger Online Editor and save as PDF file.
     ```